denoptim-project/workshop-May2022/exercise_1.0/README.md

 - `my_library_of_fragments.sdf` for the *Fragments library*
 - `H_and_Me.sdf` for the *Capping groups library*
 - `my_compatibility_matrix.par` for the *Compatibility matrix file*
-- since we have heavy I atoms, we need to specify 1000 for the maximum molecular weight.
+- since we have heavy atoms, we need to specify 1000 for the maximum molecular weight.
 3. For having a way to sort the generated Pt complexes we make DENOPTIM calculate the molecular weight.
 Switch to the `Fitness Provider` tab and type `MW` in the text box defining the equation of the fitness.
 4. Click on `Run Now...` and confirm you want to run the experiment.
 A dialog will tell you where the results will be places: remember that name.
 5. For a short moment the bar on the top-right part of the DENOPTIM window, which was originally blue, will turns grey to indicate that all the submitted tasks are still running.
 Then it will turn blue to indicate that the run is completed.